nksauter/LS49/LY99/saul/README.md

     Requires monkeypatches to the platform site-package.
    - [test_product_00](./test_product_00_1385292.sh): The input worker is asked to keep_imagesets but not read_image_headers.
 Then test the ability of a downstream worker to read spectra and raw data arrays from a newly constructed imageset.
 The total count reported in the main log should agree with the number of lattices passing the unit cell filter.
-Currently FAILS on 100 nodes, 100K images, 3200 ranks, in 3 minutes.
+Currently FAILS on 100 nodes, 100K images, 3200 ranks, in 3 minutes; and also on 10 nodes, 10K images, 320 ranks.
     Requires monkeypatches to the platform site-package.
+   - [test_product_1](./test_product_1_1385608): The worker defines the set of shoeboxes for subsequent spread analysis, and creates a new bool array in the reflections table to flag these shoeboxes.
+RMSD statistics are reported, both for the spread shoeboxes and for the whole set of reflections.
+    This test succeeds on 100 nodes and 100K images.
 9. An attempt (failed) to refine 10 images with diffBragg stage 1 (as a call to hopper_utils.refine).
 In the worker spread_roi.py, comment in the call to ds1.
 Then use this input script: [roi_mini.sh](./roi_mini.sh).
 Two complaints are a) segfault when refinement of mosaic rotation is commented in, b) divergence from unit cell starting model.
 Advise studying the [diffBragg API FAQ](https://github.com/cctbx/cctbx_project/tree/master/simtbx/diffBragg#apifaq) in detail.
 10. An attempt (in progress) to perform the same refinement with the exascale_api.
 In the worker spread_roi.py, comment in the call to exa1.
 Then use this input script: [exa_mini.sh](./exa_mini.sh).